 If you’re not accessible or visible online, you’ll have a harder time being part of the running.

 But not all SEOs will give you the same outcome.
-If you want to beat out your competition and get the high-quality clients, you need a high-quality SEO.
+To beat out your competition and get high-quality clients, you need a high-quality SEO.

 Understanding Search Engine Optimization